Black and White Film · Black and White Photography · Color Film · Leica Camera · Rangefinder Camera · Vintage Camera · Vintage Camera Reviews

 I bought a Leica IIIF RD from KEH last month, but only had it for a short time.
 My first impressions of this camera will be featured in an article on 35mmc very soon, so I am only going to share some photos I took with it and give a brief story on what happened.… Continue reading Leica IIIF – I Barely Knew Ye

-Developing Adventures · film photography · Film Processing
+Developing Adventures · · Film Processing

 Developing Adventures – Pushing Kentmere Pan 400 to 3200